jeffh/Fox/docs/source/what_is_fox.rst

 Shrinking Failures
 ------------------

-Part of the benefit of Fox over purely random data generation is Shrinking.
+The benefit of Fox over purely random data generation is Shrinking.
 Instead of purely random data generation, an informed random generation is done by size.
 This allows the tool to reduce the counter-example to a smaller data set.

 For example, if a ``sort()`` implementation failed with an exception when reading 9s.
 Fox might have generated this value that provoked the failure::